-$18,161 is the typical Indiana University - Purdue University - Indianapolis' freshman financial aid package.
-About 69.0% of incoming students get some form of financial assistance, the majority of which is in the form of scholarships and grants.
+Indiana University - Purdue University - Indianapolis average financial aid offer for freshmen students is $8,785.00.
+About 92% of first year students receive financial aid, most of which is in the form of grants and scholarships.

-The chart below shows scholarship and grant distributions by income for freshmen getting any sort of federally-funded Title IV aid, which includes Federal PLUS loans.
+The next table shows grant and scholarship distributions by income for first-year students getting any form of federally-funded Title IV aid, including Federal PLUS loans.

 |Income Level||Percent of Freshman||Average Assistance|

-The table above displays students who are receiving Title IV aid which is federal assistance from the government in the form of loans, grants or work-study.
-Learn more.
+The table above displays undergrads who are getting Title IV aid, federal aid from the government including loans, grants or work-study.
+Learn more here.